Social Media and Our Mental Health

-Unfollow accounts which you find upsetting or annoying
+Unfollow accounts which you find

 Having a cleanse of the accounts you follow on social media can be helpful.
 Your timeline is your timeline, and depending on your point of view you may only want to follow accounts which you enjoy and make you feel happy, engaged, motivated, inspired etc.

 If unfollowing is not an option for some accounts (for example a friend or family member) the mute function can also be useful.

 Social media isn’t going away, so

 it is important to be aware of the ways in which you engage with social media

 use to ensure that your mental health is protected.